lrossi79/Altair_NewsExposure_cluster_viz/README.md

 This repository contains the code to generate two interactive visualizations of the clusters of news identified during the 2018 and 2022 Italian general elections.
 The data necessary to reproduce the visualizations is not shared, anyway you can download the self-contained HTML files for the 2018 and 2022 interactive visualizations.
+Please notice that *in order to do that you need to download the raw HTML files*.